Sunil Grover on the success of ‘Bharat’: ‘Whatever will happen henceforth can only be good’

 Sunil Grover, post-Bharat: “I can smell people’s love and success in the air.
 So, whatever will happen henceforth can only be good.”

-The comedian-actor is on a high after the success of Ali Abbas Zafar’s remake of the Korean movie Ode to My Father, which, according to trade sources, has earned an estimated Rs 142 crore since its release on June 5.
+The comedian-actor is on a high after the success of Ali Abbas Zafar’s remake of the Korean movie Ode to My Father, which, according to trade sources, has earned a little over Rs 151 crore since its release on June 5.
 In a story that spans seven decades, Grover’s Vilayati is a constant.
 Vilayati is the best friend forever of Salman Khan’s eponymous hero, and accompanies Bharat on all his adventures, whether to oil rigs in the Arab desert or a commercial liner on the high seas.

 Grover’s performance is among the movie’s highlights, and he steals the thunder ever so often, such as when he mimics former prime minister Jawaharlal Nehru and caresses a rose in his pocket.
 “I could not stop laughing when I had to do that,” Grover told Scroll.in.